Translation: why use freelance or agency professionals?

 Translation of business documents: why use a professional translator?

-If you need to translate specific documents for your company in order to send them to an English, Spanish or German contact, unless you are bilingual, your first instinct will certainly be to go to an online translation tool.
-Although an online translator can help you, he or she will not be the best one to translate your documents with terms specific to your field and the same intention.
-This is why using a professional translator will help you gain in content quality and time management.
+If you need to translate specific documents for your company in order to send them to an English, Spanish or French contact, unless you are bilingual, your first instinct will certainly be to go to an online translation tool.
+Although an online translator can help you, it is not the best choice for the translation of your documents as it will probably have terms specific to your field.
+This is why using a professional translator will help you gain quality and time.

 What does the job of translator involve?